gkorzan/bug-free-fiesta/README.md

 **License**
 ---
-The Weather-App is licensed under the terms of the GPL Open Source license and is available for free.
+The Bug Free Fiesta is licensed under the terms of the GPL Open Source license and is available for free.